 And this Chickpea Vegetable Noodle Soup has quickly become one of my favorite soups this fall.
 Hearty, comforting, and oh-so-satisfying, this soup will make everyone feel a little bit warmer.

-This Chickpea Noodle Soup Recipe is awesome because:
+I love this Chickpea Noodle Soup Recipe because:

 - It’s easy to make.
 It can be made in just one pot and in under 30 minutes!